Maximizing customer retention by tracking customer health score

 This is where customer health scores come in.
 By measuring customers’ experiences over time and evaluating the relevant data points, you can take the necessary steps to retain your most valuable clients and keep them engaged.

-In this article, we’ll look at a customer health score, how it is calculated, and how it can be improved to increase customer retention.
+In this guide, we’ll look at a customer health score, how it is calculated, and how it can be improved to increase customer retention.

 The customer health score is a metric used by customer success teams to evaluate the health of their customer relationships to determine churn, growth, and renewal.
 It is calculated using a combination of factors, including product usage, account upgrades, support tickets opened, customer engagement level, etc.